awsdocs/aws-doc-sdk-examples/python/example_code/lambda/README.md

 **api_gateway_rest.py**

-Shows how to create and use an Amazon API Gateway REST API that targets an Lambda function.
+Shows how to create and use an Amazon API Gateway REST API that targets a Lambda function.

 * Deploys a Lambda function.